-The cause(s) of HELLP are currently unknown. though it's notedly more common in women who have preeclampsia or pregnancy induced hypertension (high blood pressure during pregnancy).
-Some women develop HELLP syndrome without showing signs of these conditions
+The cause(s) of HELLP are currently unknown. though it's markedly more common in women who have pre-eclampsia or pregnancy induced hypertension (high blood pressure during pregnancy).
+Though some women develop HELLP syndrome without showing signs of these conditions

 More technical information : BMC Pregnancy & Childbirth

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma